GrieferPig/Pegasus/README.md

 ## Wait, how about Fabric?

-> Dumb fabric. - Sweetie Belle, S1E18
+> Dumb fabric. - Sweetie Belle, S1E18, MLP:FiM

 So, duh.